 Organic baby formula

 Organic formulas contain the same ingredients you would find in a standard, milk-based, iron-fortified formula.
 The difference is that all certified USDA-organic products must meet the USDA’s strict production and labeling standards.
-Products with the USDA organic seal must contain at least 95% organic ingredients and have no genetically modified ingredients.
+To bear the USDA organic seal, 95% of the ingredients must be organic and have no genetically modified ingredients.
 Learn more about Similac® Organic.

 For more info on our organic formulas, visit our Organic & Non-GMO Formulas page.

 As your baby grows into a toddler and you start introducing new foods, picky eaters may miss out on some important nutrients.
 Toddler formulas, like Go & Grow by Similac® HMO, are designed for children between ages 12 and 36 months and can help fill nutrient gaps.
-Some of the nutrients toddlers may miss out on are iron, vitamin C, and vitamin E because they aren’t in regular milk.
+Some of the nutrients toddlers may miss out on are iron, vitamin C, and vitamin E.

 To learn more about the nutrition needs of your toddler, visit our Toddler section.